Archdiocesan Women's Conference

 This year, we have added spiritual breakouts to the day, in addition to our array of captivating workshops.
 We hope that they will provide that sense of spiritual nourishment which we all need!

-Spiritual breakout selections are still being confirmed, but will include:
+Spiritual breakout selections include:

-- Holy Hour (Eucharistic Adoration)
+- Holy Hour (Eucharistic Adoration) and Confession

-Workshop selections are still being confirmed, but will include:
+Workshop selections include:

 On The Road to Sainthood: Celebrating the Sacred in Everyday Moments and Ordinary Lives (Sheri Dursin)